Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/SoftwareSerial/Class Adafruit_GPS.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns “true” if there are valid data to be parsed, “false” if it has invalid data.
+This function returns "true" if there are valid data to be parsed, "false" if it has invalid data.

 **Example Code**
 ~~~~~~~~~~~~~~~~

-Example: `Adafruit_GPS_parsing <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/SoftwareSerial/examples/Adafruit_GPS_parsing/Adafruit_GPS_parsing.ino>`_
+Example: `Adafruit_GPS_parsing <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/SoftwareSerial/examples/Adafruit_GPS_parsing/Adafruit_GPS_parsing.ino>`__

-.. note :: “Adafruit_GPS.h” must be included to use the class function.
+.. note :: "Adafruit_GPS.h" must be included to use the class function.

 ----------------------------------------------------------------------------------------------------------------------